s3714110/covid-19-data/scripts/docs/environment.md

 We recommend saving the downloaded file in a safe directory, with a simplified name, e.g.
 `~/.config/owid/client_secrets.json`.

+### What is `scraperapi.token`?
+Scraper API is a service with a friendly proxy that allows you to access any HTML without being blocked.
+Four our pipeline you need to [register](https://www.scraperapi.com/) and get their TOKEN.
+The free plan should be OK!

 ## Verify installation
 Once you have installed the library, configured the configuration and secrets files accordingly along with the